Erkan-Yilmaz/The-G.O.D-project/README.md

 Objective:
 ---------
-Transorm governement into an executive and use the people opinion as the decision maker
+Transform governement into an executive and use the people opinion as the decision maker